afomiyafikru83-source/expert-engine/README.md

 # Enter the prompt:System Message: You are an experienced marketing consultant.

 # Then try the prompt:What are the current trends in digital marketing?
+# System Message: You are a knowledgeable financial advisor.
+# Now enter the prompt:What is the historical performance of Apple stock?

+Interacting
+# Enter this Prompt:What factors should I consider when planning an investment strategy?
+Risk Management

+Prompt:How can I minimize risk when investing in volatile markets?